openmailbox/rodimus/README.md

 In Rodimus, you create a transformation object, and then you add one or more steps to its array of steps.
-You typically create steps by writing your own classes that include the Rodimus::Step mixin.
+You typically create steps by writing your own classes that inherit from Rodimus::Step.
 When the transformation is subsequently run, a new process is forked for each step.
 All processes are connected together using pipes except for the first and last steps (those being the source and destination steps).
 Each step then consumes rows of data from its incoming pipe and performs some operation on it before writing it to the outgoing pipe.

-There are several methods on the Rodimus::Step mixin that are able to be overridden for custom processing behavior before, during, or after the each row is handled.
+There are several methods on the Rodimus::Step class that are able to be overridden for custom processing behavior before, during, or after the each row is handled.
 If those aren't enough, you're also free to manipulate the input/output objects (i.e. to redirect to standard out).